This tutorial shows you how to work with the PDF Forms features in Acrobat X. See what the all-new Acrobat DC can do for you.

-This video details how to manage your form data using the new Form panel in Acrobat X.
+In this tutorial, learn how to manage your fillable PDF form data using the new Form panel in Acrobat X.

 Tim Plumer November 9, 2010

 Hello there and welcome!

 This is Tim Plumer, and I'm here for another Acrobat X Pro video tutorial.

 In this tutorial, I am going to cover managing form data.

 Now, if you are familiar with Acrobat, you probably know that you can take a document and turn it into a form that one can complete on the computer in Acrobat or in the free Reader, and that's what I have here, so you can see that I can roll over this field here, type my name and then I can complete the rest of the form company, URL, etc.

 However, the problem is getting this data back and turning it into something useful, because I doubt that you'll want a stack of PDF files or even worse, a stack of pieces of paper that you somehow have to manage or re-key into something like a spreadsheet.

 You may be familiar with the fact that Acrobat does have, under the Forms tools, a Distribute Forms function that has a whole workflow for sending the form out, collecting the data back over time and then automatically converting that into a spreadsheet.